 During your credit card’s billing cycle, any purchases you make will be recorded on your credit card transaction history and added to your monthly statement balance.

-But as long as you’ve been paying off your statement balances in full each month, your card issuer won’t charge you interest for any new purchases during the window of time that the grace period is still active.
+If you’ve been paying off your statement balances in full each month, however, your card issuer won’t charge you interest for any new purchases you make during the window of time that the grace period is still active.

-So, for example, if you start a billing cycle with a $0 balance, you can buy an $800 couch and let it sit, without paying for it, until the balance for that cycle is due.
+So, for example, if you start a billing cycle with a $0 balance, you can buy an $800 couch and let that charge sit without paying for it until the payment for that cycle is due.
+Say your billing cycle lasts 31 days and your grace period is 21 days, you have 52 days until you must pay your issuer for the couch.

-The catch: Grace periods are only guaranteed to last as long as you continue paying your monthly balances in full.
-If you only pay part of a balance one month (for example, by paying just the minimum amount due), your lender may cancel your grace period and any new purchases you make after that will start to immediately accrue interest.
+The catch: Grace periods are only guaranteed to last if you continue paying your monthly balances in full.
+If you only pay part of a balance one month (for example, you only pay the minimum amount due), your lender may cancel your grace period and any new purchases you make after that will start to accrue interest immediately.

 Once you’ve lost your credit card grace period, you may need to wait for a few cycles before it starts up again.
 Check with your card issuer for more details.